 6.2.6 Hood: A hood capable of being closed and having its draft turned off during each test and capable of rapidly removing the products of combustion following each test.
 The front or sides of the hood should be transparent to permit observation of the tests in progress.

-6.2.7 Mirror: A small mirror and a small mirror support to permit observation of the specimen.
+6.2.7 Mirror: A small mirror mounted above the test chamber at an angle to permit observation of the specimen from outside of the hood.

 6.3 Procedure